Joshua Waddington: Rutgers v. Waddington

 In 1783, the New York legislature enacted the Trespass Act which stripped Tories of their property and privileges and gave patriots the legal right to sue anyone who had occupied, damaged or destroyed homes they had left behind British lines during the war.

 On June 29, 1784, the case of Rutgers v.
 Waddington was presented before chief justice James Duane.
 The plaintiff, Elizabeth Rutgers, represented by Egbert Benson, had owned a large brewery and alehouse that she was forced to abandon when the British occupied New York City.
 Under the new Trespass Act, Rutgers demanded rent in the sum of £8,000 from Waddington, who had been running the brewery since it was abandoned.
 Waddington defense was litigated by Alexander Hamilton, Brockholst Livingston, and Morgan Lewis, who posited that the Trespass Act violated the 1783 peace treaty ratified earlier by Congress.
 Duane ruled that Rutgers was only entitled to rent from the time before the British occupation and the two parties agreed to the amount of £800.

 Personal life

-On November 6, 1804, Waddington married Gertrude Gouverneur Ogden (1777–1850), the daughter of Abraham Ogden (1743–1798) and Sarah Frances Ludlow (1744–1823), by whom he had ten children, eight girls and two boys, of which only one boy lived to maturity:
+On November 6, 1804, Waddington married Gertrude Gouverneur Ogden, the daughter of Abraham Ogden and Sarah Frances Ludlow.
+They had ten children, eight girls and two boys, of which only one boy lived to maturity: